yukikongju/AUDL-Dashboard/notes.md

 **Player Throwing Selection**

 - [ ] TODO: Add foreside or breakside in Player Throwing selection
+- [ ] TODO: Throw Heatmap -> probability of completion on the field for each throw
 - [ ] add plots